cipriRusu/custom-grid-jm/README.md

 headerGroupingToDisplay.columns = [columnToDisplay];

 let headerToDisplay = {} as IHeader;
-headerToDisplay.name = "nameOfHeader" // will not be displayed on screen, used for filtering purposes (in case we need to render multiple headers) headerToDisplay.headers = [headerGroupingToDisplay]
+headerToDisplay.name = "firstHeader" // will not be displayed on screen, used for filtering purposes (in case we need to render multiple headers) headerToDisplay.headers = [headerGroupingToDisplay]

 export default [headerToDisplay];